ajaxboy/cjax/README.md

 ## Instructions / Download

-*NEW Instructions*
+**NEW Instructions**

-There are multipel ways you can install Cjax, here are several ways:
+There are multiple ways you can install Cjax, here are several ways:

 The old fasion way: